 Filipova, R., 30 April 2022, Constructing the Limits of Europe: Identity and Foreign Policy in Poland, Bulgaria, and Russia since 1989, with forewords by Harald Wydra and Gergana Yankova-Dimova, Ibidem Verlag, distributed by Columbia University Press

-Filipova, R., 2021, ‘Dander Almost Deferred?
-Chinese Corrosive Capital in Bulgaria and Romania‘, Central European Institute for Asian Studies, supported by the Center for International Private Enterprise
+Filipova, R., 2021, ‘Danger Almost Deferred?
+Chinese Corrosive Capital in Bulgaria and Romania‘, Central European Institute of Asian Studies

 Filipova, R., 2021, Tackling Kremlin’s Media Capture in Southeast Europe.
 Shared Patterns, Specific Vulnerabilities and Responses to Russian Disinformation, Sofia: Center for the Study of Democracy